rhao-hur/RoboSense25_HCCM_Code/README.md

 ---

-This is the code implementation of our `HCCM` model for the [RoboSense Challenge 2025 - Track #4: Cross-Modal Drone Navigation](https://robosense2025.github.io/track4).
+This is the code implementation of our `HCCM` algorithm for the [RoboSense Challenge 2025 - Track #4: Cross-Modal Drone Navigation](https://robosense2025.github.io/track4).

 For a detailed description of the `HCCM` algorithm, please refer to our ACM MM 2025 paper: **"HCCM: Hierarchical Cross-Granularity Contrastive and Matching Learning for Natural Language-Guided Drones"**.
+The official implementation is available at our [**GitHub repository**](https://github.com/rhao-hur/HCCM).
 ---

 ## Environment Setup